Barbog/deja-website/pages/participation.en.md

 **MINISTRY of CIVIC RESPONSIBILITY**  –  at the heart of the event are 2 agencies composing this ministry.
 The Information Center and the Volunteer availability sign up hub.
 This group will be annexed within the Ministry of Integration, wall not included.  (read more. . .)

 **MINISTRY of HAZARD**  –  When the shit hits the fan this crew steps in, so when doing your shift here, you MUST be sober.
-This ministry needs people with medic training, first aid skills, psychology skills,  and those with a disposition to help others.
+This ministry needs people with medic training, first aid skills, psychology skills,  and those with a disposition to help others.  (read more. . .)

 **MINISTRY of NOISE**  –  facilitates the quality and quantity of sound at DeJā.
-DJ's, VJ's, tech people are welcome to volunteer their talents here.
+DJ's, VJ's, tech people are welcome to volunteer their talents here.  (read more. . .)

+**MINISTRY of the ENVIRONMENT** –  Hemp spirits who magically oversee the grounds, conduct MOOP sweeps, and organize recycling and compost. (read more. . .)

+**MINISTRY OF CULTURE** – Deals with all matters related to art, art placement and scheduling workshops.
+Is also responsible for reviving and introducing the Midsummer's traditions, as well as for documenting the event.
+If you are artistically inclined, have an art project or a workshop in mind, your skills are needed here!

+**MINISTRY of NUTRITION** – coordinates the community kitchen.
+Always needs a hand.
+You don't have to be a master chef – all help will be appreciated.

 **MINISTRY of PROPAGANDA** –  aka “Big Brother” is involved in every facet of the event: pre-, during and post throughout the entire year.
 It handles social-media presence, keeps the compass fixed to the vision and the philosophy of our gathering.
 Big Brother is here for you.